-Vex IQ Super Kit (1st generation)
+Vex IQ Super Kit (1st gen)

 This robot can balance upright on its two wheels, using the gyro sensor to detect tilt and continuously correct for it using the motors.